-Generic principles for secondary education and special secondary education (for ages 13-18 years)
+Generic principles for childcare, host parent childcare, pre-school and out-of-school care, primary education, special primary education and special education (for ages 0-12 years)

 The following document uses general terms: childcare (day care, pre-school and after-school care and host parent childcare) and school (primary education, special primary education and special education).
 If a point only applies to a certain organisation, this is explicitly mentioned.
 In terms of both structure and location, host parent childcare differs from childcare provided in a centre and from education provided in a school.
 Nevertheless, the following recommendations are also applicable to host parents.

 For more information on childcare and host parenting, see also the information on the website of the Dutch Government (only in Dutch).